Judicial review of the detention order

 Portuguese Refugee Council Visit Website

-The law provides for the right of asylum seekers to receive information in writing regarding the grounds for their detention, access to free legal aid and legal challenges against detention in a language they either understand or are reasonably expected to understand.[1]
+The law provides for the right of asylum applicants to receive information in writing regarding the grounds for their detention, access to free legal aid and legal challenges against detention in a language they either understand or are reasonably expected to understand.[1]

-The review of detention can be made ex officio by the Criminal Court or upon request of the detained asylum seeker at all times on the basis of new circumstances or information that have a bearing on the lawfulness of the detention.[5]
+The review of detention can be made ex officio by the Criminal Court or upon request of the detained asylum applicant at all times on the basis of new circumstances or information that have a bearing on the lawfulness of the detention.[5]

 On the other hand, detention reviews (either ex officio or upon request) are uncommon in practice.
 As such, release usually takes place following admission to the regular procedure or at the end/near the end of the maximum detention time limit of 60 days in cases of a negative decision and appeal (see Duration of Detention).
+Concerns regarding the absence of judicial review of decisions to detain have been repeatedly reaffirmed by the Ombudsperson.[7]

 [1] Article 35-B(2) Asylum Act.